There were very few Apple Maps rumors for WWDC this year, only one little paragraph from Mark Gurman <with comments>:

 Example #1: Ikegami Hall is completely missing in the map view even though it is in the satellite view.

 Example #2: Duplicate Five-story Pagoda pin locations.
-The Manji character marked pagoda is correct while the grey one from Foursquare is the wrong location and duplicate information that needs to be removed or merged. <Kudos to Apple here for respecting local culture and using the traditional Buddhist temple Manji character, while Google Maps resorts to censorship>
+The Manji character marked pagoda is correct while the grey one from Foursquare is the wrong location and duplicate information that needs to be removed or merged. <Kudos to Apple here for respecting local culture and using the traditional Buddhist temple Manji character, while Google Maps does not>

 The conclusion here is that Apple Maps 2.0 isn’t living up to Eddy Cue’s stated goals, at least in Japan: